-This is a legacy piece from our archives
+This is a legacy piece form our archives

 A recent procurement challenge led to a subsequent fascinating legal case in the UK.
 The case looks set to go down as a landmark case in terms of public procurement regulations and case law.
 It is likely to be quoted many times in the future, we suspect, and has some serious and interesting implications for all public procurement practitioners and contracting authorities around Europe.

 Milton Keynes Council let a contract for removing asbestos from council buildings.
 The contract was initially awarded to European Asbestos Services (EAS).
 But another firm, Woods Building Services (Woods) who already carried out some similar work for the Council, complained about the award and matters went to the courts.

 Mr Justice Coulson decided that Woods was entitled to damages, as he determined that the procurement process had been flawed.
 He found that the authority had made “a number of manifest errors” and breaches of equality and transparency requirements under public procurement rules.
 However, he refused to award the contract directly to Woods, saying that would be inappropriate, particularly as the case had shown that the whole procurement process was flawed.
 On that point, his comments were interesting, and will form precedent for future cases.

 “Requiring A to contract with B, in respect of a contract which might last for years, would be an exceptional order for the court to make.
 In principle, it might be open to the Court to order a mandatory injunction requiring the Council to enter into a contract with Woods.
 But it is trite law that a mandatory injunction, which would here require the Council to enter into a contract which would last for many years, will only rarely be granted.”

 “Whilst I do not suggest that a mandatory injunction of the type which they seek would never be granted in a procurement case, I am satisfied that it would only be granted in exceptional circumstances, and there are no such circumstances here,” he said.